nizarbadriali/Sound-Sensor-LED/README.md

-# Sound-Activated LED
+# Sound-Sensor-LED

-LED turns on when a clap or loud noise is detected by a sound sensor.
+LED turns on when a clap or loud noise is detected by the sound sensor.

 ## Description
 A sound sensor module monitors ambient noise levels.
 When a clap or loud sound exceeds the sensitivity threshold, the LED turns on for 3 seconds then turns off.
 Demonstrates event-driven output logic and digital input reading from an audio sensor on an Arduino.